 - 1. Unless otherwise specified in specific ISR rules, a snowmobile used in more than one class or division must comply with all rules and safety guidelines for each class or division in which it competes. - 2.
 In stock and stock-based classes, the chassis and engine must have been originally OEM assembled and serial numbered indicating that the snowmobile is a stock qualified unit from the production run of a stock qualified model. - 3.
 All snowmobiles in Modified classes must have serial numbers permanently affixed to the engine and the frame.
 Duplication of serial numbers is not allowed. - 4.
-If the tunnel, engine, or other serial numbered part is replaced, the serial number must be removed from the replaced part and affixed to the new part.
+All serial numbers and model numbers on chassis or engines must be readily visible, and not covered by paint, wrap, decals, etc. The ability for tech to verify the proper identification of engines and chassis easily is paramount.
+If this requirement is not met, the sled will not be considered to have passed pre-race safety inspection, and will not be allowed to race.